zunzuncito/violetear-docs/post/allocs.md

 > Notice lines 7 and 10

-Still in the interactive mode, I typed: `list splitPath` this helps to show the lines of code, this was the output:
+Still in the interactive mode, I typed: `list splitPath` which helps to show the lines of code.
+This was the output:

 {{< highlight html "linenos=inline,hl_lines=10" >}}
 (pprof) list splitPath